brunobritodev/JPProject.IdentityServer4.SSO/README.md

 Admin UI is an administrative panel where it's possible to manage both OAuth2 Server and Identities.

-From OAuth2 panel it's possible to manage:
+From OAuth 2.0 panel it's possible to manage:
 * `Clients`
 * `Identity Resources`
 * `Api Resources`
 * `Persisted Grants`

-From Identity panel it's possible to manage `Users` and `Roles`
+For Identity panel it's possible to manage
+* `Users`
+* `Roles`
+* Events
+* Server Settings:
+  * Create custom e-mail for Confirm Account and Forgot Password.
+It's also possible to configure E-mail settings and a blob Storage to store Users pictures (Azure Blob, AWS S3 and Filesystem).

 It's open source and free.
 From community to community.